peanutbuttertoastt/CRWR2900-draft/draft.md

 -moving from doing to just BEING
 -Labrynth walking: The moments of silence in your head are SO nice.
 You can be with yourself, without the anxiety of your thoughts taking over.
 You become it isn't about getting to the middle, but simply the journey of your walk.
 The slower you go, the better.

+WATERSHED:

+- It's so easy to get lost in a forest even as small as the ones around us.
+I take a few too many rights or lefts and all of a sudden I am completely on the other side of the forest and not able to find my group.

 EXPERIENCES IN COLLECTIVE THOUGHTS: